Digital and traditional storytelling

 But Movie Maker II has a serious flaw.
 The only way to get two tracks of audio is to import one track from your video camera, and then add another with a mike or other sound source.
 This is very clumsy.
 Typically when making digital stories you want to be able to create audio tracks, one for music and another for narration, and then mix the two.
 This is exactly what you can't do with Movie Maker II.
 So, if you have a PC, I urge you to download Audacity, a free audio editing program.
 You will need it.

-If you have a small budget - There a number of midrange packages that don't cost too much.
+There a number of midrange packages that don't cost too much.
 It should be noted that the PC world has a lot more mid-ranges options than the Mac world.
 For example, Premiere elements ($80) will give you a professional yet fairly easy to use editing environment.

 On May 6, 2006 I conducted a Goggle search for video editing software, and found the following sites helpful: